-

 Because early control of infantile spasms is associated with a better developmental outcome, early identification and treatment of spasms are essential.

-The most effective treatment for infantile spasms is adrenocorticotropic hormone (ACTH), injected into a muscle once a day.
-ACTH therapy is typically continued for 2 to 3 weeks and then tapered off over 6 to 9 weeks.
-A corticosteroid (such as prednisone), given by mouth, may also be effective as an alternative to ACTH.
+Adrenocorticotropic hormone (ACTH) can be injected into a muscle once a day.
+ACTH therapy is typically continued for 2 weeks and then tapered off over several weeks.

 Sometimes epilepsy surgery is done to eliminate the cause of the spasms.
 An area of the brain may be surgically removed if seizures are caused by only that one area and that area can be removed without significantly affecting the child's ability to function.